elmasse/postcast/README.md

 ### Higlighting code

-`<Postcast />` uses `highlight.js` internally to parse code fence blocks in markdown.
+`Postcast` uses `highlight.js` internally to parse code fence blocks in markdown.
 You should load the css file of your choice for highlight themes.

 ```js
 import React from 'react'